 One thing to do: change passwords exposed in breaches

-If you’re using the same password anywhere else, you should change it there as well, to a password unique to that specific account.
+If you’re using the same password anywhere else, you should change it there as well to a password unique to that specific account.

 Hackers know we’re lazy and often use the same password across multiple different accounts.
 That’s why when a password is discovered “in the wild,” it’s still a serious thing.
-Hackers often try that password (along with your email address) at a variety of online services, just in case you reused it there.
+Hackers often try that password (along with your email address) at a variety of online services just in case you reused it there.

-This scam has actually done you a small favor: it’s identified a password that you should no longer use anywhere.
+This scam has actually done you a small favor: it’s identified a password you should no longer use anywhere.
 It’s shown you that this password has been discovered “in the wild”.

 Do this